 The Marble Hall, looking out onto a view of one of Sir Jacob Epstein’s most famous statues, can’t help but create drama.
 The statue, which shows a woman holding her dying son – a soldier – stands on 172 glass hexagons, which makes up the ceiling of the Congress Hall below.

 These original features make Congress Centre one of the most authentic 1950s filming locations to hire in London – but our originality doesn’t mean we compromise on facilities.

 Experienced staff for experienced crew

 As an experienced filming location in London, we understand what is important for your crew.
-Congress Hall has been used previously as catering space for crew members who are filming in other areas of the building and, for those who aren’t, the space-frame ceiling allows for natural daylight without glare on camera and can be blacked-out entirely for full lighting control if required.
+Congress Hall has been used previously as catering space for crew members who are filming in other areas of the building.

 Congress Centre has a private, secure underground car park on-site for crew members travelling with heavy equipment and, for those coming in by train, the venue is a three-minute walk from Tottenham Court Road underground station with Oxford Street and Covent Garden also nearby.

 We are proud of our venue and take its condition very seriously; we consider every filming request on an individual basis in order to preserve the building’s unique attributes as much as we can, so please get in touch to discuss your project.
 You can reach them on 020 7467 1318 or email firstname.lastname@example.org.